caap-stats-22/caap-stats-22.github.io/index.md

 * Does this commercial bring more customers to the store?

 And will be able to decompose these questions into accessible statistical hypotheses:
-* Is the difference in the proportion of having a clod “significant” between the experimental and control groups?
+* Is the difference in the proportion of having a cold “significant” between the experimental and control groups?
 * Does the number of customers visiting the store “significantly” improve after the commercial?